 The Bottom Line

 Curcumin has tremendous potential to improve dog health.
-The ability to kill cancer cells while keeping the good, stop angiogenesis (cancer building its own blood supply), slow the division of cancer cells, and reduce the spread of tumors make it one of the top compounds on the ‘good’ list.
+The ability to kill cancer cells while keeping the good, to stop angiogenesis (cancer building its own blood supply), to slow the division of cancer cells, and to reduce the spread of tumors make it one of the top compounds on the ‘good’ list.

-To recap, not only does curcumin help with cancer, but it’s also been proven to help with other conditions like osteoarthritis, dementia, Alzheimer’s, among others.
+To recap, not only does curcumin help with cancer, but it’s also been proven to help with other conditions like osteoarthritis, dementia, and Alzheimer’s, among others.
 Combined with CBD, this could result in your dog living a more full, happier, healthier life.
-That’s why we include turmeric in our EASE tincture of aches and pains, arthritis, and allergies.
+That’s why we include turmeric in our EASE tincture for aches and pains, arthritis, and allergies.

-Keep in mind, the best way to utilize turmeric isn’t through the essential oils or golden paste, though.
+Keep in mind, that the best way to utilize turmeric isn’t through the essential oils or golden paste, though.
 The most therapeutic form is raw, unprocessed, and untouched.
 No cooking, baking, or heating up of any kind other than from the Earth’s sun.
 The second best method is via essential oils.
 The powder method is the final form for dogs who haven’t accepted the first two methods.